Shalu-Khebang/simple-web/README.md

 This is my beginnner level to front end.
-I have just made simple 5 or 6 projects.
+I have just made s7 simple projects.